-Up until last year, one of the most common questions asked to our team was – which AAT optional units should I choose for level 4?
-Although current events have caused a new question to take the throne for most asked (is my exam going to be cancelled?).
-It is still an important choice for all students on level 4 to make.
+One of the most common questions asked to our team is – which AAT optional units should I choose for level 4?
+It is an important choice for all students on level 4 to make.

 My initial response to this question used to be, do tax because I don’t like marking auditing mocks.
 However, I am a big believer that people should choose optional units based on what is going to benefit them in the long run.
 So if you see your future in auditing then you should choose audit.

-So in this blog, I am going to look at each AAT optional unit, in turn, detailing what it covers, what it is useful for, and for those who are interested in this sort of thing, how easy it is…..
+So in this blog, I am going to look at each AAT optional unit, in turn, detailing what it covers and what it is useful for

 AAT students need to choose two from a choice of five optional units.
 The five to choose from are:

 Personal Tax is a favourite among the tutors here at FI.
-Although it is not a personal favourite of mine the usefulness of this unit cannot be understated.
+It is also quite relevant to most people as pretty much everyone pays tax at some point.
 Even if you get to the end of your studies and decide accountancy isn’t for you and become a flower arranger, it will still be relevant to you.
 The personal tax unit covers income from employment, including benefits in kind such as company cars.
 It also covers pensions, property income, tax planning and national insurance; all real-world things.

 If you plan to, or currently do work in an accountancy practice, this is a really good choice.